 Fact-finding & Investigation

-HRSC’s Fact-Finding and Investigation Department works to ensure transparency and accountability in public institutions.
+HRSS’s Fact-Finding and Investigation Department works to ensure transparency and accountability in public institutions.
 It investigates violence and human rights violations.
-HRSC fact-findings and investigations activities cover instances of extra judicial killing, enforced disappearance, domestic violence, torture, inhuman and degrading treatment or punishment and abuse of some specific laws leading to human rights violations, repression against innocent people and application of unnecessary force by state authority law enforcement agencies(LEA).
+HRSS fact-findings and investigations activities cover instances of extra judicial killing, enforced disappearance, domestic violence, torture, inhuman and degrading treatment or punishment and abuse of some specific laws leading to human rights violations, repression against innocent people and application of unnecessary force by state authority law enforcement agencies(LEA).

 The Investigative methods consist in site visits, direct observation, and extensive interviews with victims, their families, other witnesses, suspects, as well as the police or other government officials.
 The last category of witnesses is particularly important to ensuring credibility for the findings of the investigation, and for highlighting the ultimate responsibility that the government carries for ensuring human rights.